mikail0205/study/Machine Learning/Readme.md

-# This is CIFAR-10 image training code.

-I'm trying to run this project on python 3 from the code written in python 2.
+# Things that I study of ML

+CIFAR-10 : use CIFAR-10 dataset for image classification project.
+It worked on python 2, now i'm trying to change it into python 3.
+Almost everything wokrs okay but have an error on evaluation.
+Don't know how to fix it yet.